 Confusions with the Present Continuous

-It is very common for English learners to confuse to be + going to + verb structure for the present continuous with go (example B:).
-What makes this more confusing is that sometimes they actually mean the same thing.
+It is very common for English learners to confuse to be + going to be + verb structure for the continuous with go (example B:).
+What makes this even more confusing is that sometimes they actually mean the same thing.

 Example A: I’m going to go to NY next year (to be + going to + verb- future)